wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-branding-guidelines.md

 You can also provide additional explanation to help end-users recognize whether they can use this button:

 ![Application Types and scenarios](./media/active-directory-branding-guidelines/work-account-with-explaination.png)

-## Branding Do’s and Don’ts
+## Branding Do's and Don'ts

 **DO** use “work or school account” in combination with the Microsoft logo to represent sign-ins with Azure AD.
-If space is at a premium, it’s ok to say “work account”, but **DON’T** use other terms such as “enterprise account”, “business account” or “corporate account.”
+If space is at a premium, it's ok to say “work account”, but **DON'T** use other terms such as “enterprise account”, “business account” or “corporate account.”

-**DON’T** use “Office 365 ID” or “Azure ID”.
-Office 365 is also the name of a consumer offering from Microsoft which doesn’t use Azure AD for authentication.
+**DON'T** use “Office 365 ID” or “Azure ID”.
+Office 365 is also the name of a consumer offering from Microsoft which doesn't use Azure AD for authentication.

-**DON’T** alter the Microsoft logo.
+**DON'T** alter the Microsoft logo.

-**DON’T** expose end-users to the Azure or Active Directory brands.
-It’s ok however to use these terms with developers, IT pros and admins.
+**DON'T** expose end-users to the Azure or Active Directory brands.
+It's ok however to use these terms with developers, IT pros and admins.

-## Navigation Do’s and Don’ts
+## Navigation Do's and Don'ts

 **DO** provide a way for users to sign out and switch to another user account.
 While most people have a single personal account from Microsoft, people are often associated with more than one organization.
 Support for multiple signed-in users is coming soon.

 ## Supporting both Azure AD and Microsoft Accounts in Your App

 If your app supports both Azure AD and Microsoft accounts, you need to include two separate sign-in buttons in your app.
 We are actively working on an update that will allow you to integrate once and support both personal and work accounts from Microsoft.
-When this is available, you’ll be able to show a single “sign-in with Microsoft” button in your app.
+When this is available, you'll be able to show a single “sign-in with Microsoft” button in your app.